That dollar amount results from a -6.1% decrease from $47.3 billion in 2018.

 Ukraine incurred an overall -US$10.8 billion trade deficit in 2022, expanding by 126% from -$4.8 billion in red ink one year earlier in 2021.

 Below are exports from Ukraine that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Ukraine’s goods trail Ukrainian importer spending on foreign products.

-Ukraine has highly negative net exports and therefore deep international trade deficits for refined petroleum oils, petroleum gases, coal and, to a lesser degree, crude oil under the mineral fuels-related category.
+Ukraine has highly negative net exports and therefore deep international trade deficits for refined petroleum oils, petroleum gases, coal and crude oil under the mineral fuels-related category.

 Ukrainian Export Companies

 The following companies are selected examples of leading companies headquartered in Ukraine.
 Wikipedia lists the biggest exporters from Ukraine.
 Selected examples are shown below.